 I have been to Berlin five times; it may be my favorite city on earth.
 I love that it is wild, that it resists gentrification, that it oozes weirdness, that it is full of insanity and inanity everywhere one looks.
 I love that no one thinks of going out Monday-Thursday nights but takes clubbing on the weekend dead seriously.
 You go hard —dancing from Friday-Monday morning.
+And then everyone does their Freelance Videography work Monday-Thursday.
 I love that an ‘expensive’ meal out with a beer might cost you 12 Euros.
 I love their falafel; it’s the best falafel outside of Tel Aviv.
 I love that German trains run on the honor system.
 Can you imagine the NYC subway surviving one day on the honor system?
 It would be anarchy.
 I love that German trains run on time.
 I love that there isn’t much to sightsee or many pretty buildings to look at in Berlin; the best spots are underground, meshed into the Post-war remnants and repurposed bomb shelters.
 I love Tempelhof, the World War II airfield that Berlin turned into a park.
 Where else can you ride your bike down an actual runway and pretend you’re a 747?
 I love the beer garden Klunkerkranich, with a spectacular view of the city that someone set-up without signage on the fifth floor of a Kreuzberg parking garage.
 I love the Berliners themselves — the people I’ve worked with, played with, danced with, made love with, with with’d.

 And though I’ve been shaken to my core with wonder and joy in so many of Berlin’s brightest spots and scenes, I had never gotten into the legendary hellscape night club Berghain.
 I decided on this last trip, to change that.